RestorationsSOS.com - Fire and Water Damage Restoration

-Clean, Dry, Repair, and Disinfect Wood Floor
+Clean, Dry, Repair, and Disinfect Wood Floors

 Wood flooring is potentially the most damaged because it tends to swell and buckle as it becomes wet and cannot be dried out rapidly or adequately.
 Wooden floors should be dried gradually and equally.
 Sudden drying could cause cracking or splitting.